kuhumcst/korp-setups/README.md

 ### Editing Korp templates
 Korp uses [AngularJS](https://angularjs.org/) to generate HTML in the frontend (note that this is different from _Angular_).
 In some cases you will also run into [JSP syntax](https://www.tutorialspoint.com/jsp/jsp_syntax.htm), e.g. in some of the files located in `modes`.
 To edit these templates strings you will thus need to familiarise yourself with both template languages used.

+### User documentation
+In the `doc/userguides/docs` directory, we maintain a general Korp user guide that can be built into a static subsite with the mkdocs program.
+There are a number of markdown files; index.md and regex.md constitute a general user guide with a separate page on regular expression search.
+The other pages are only relevant to specific setups and can be added or removed as needed using Docker commands.

+The `doc` directory has its own Dockerfile, which will build an image containing the `userguides` directory.
+This is then copied in by the frontend images of the individual setups to make the user guide available in each setup.
+The frontend Dockerfile takes care of removing pages not relevant to the setup and adding a relevant navigation menu before building the user guide using mkdocs.

+A user guide link in the header has been added as part of the frontend base image in `korp-setups/frontend/app/includes/header.pug`.

 Running the frontend independently
 ----------------------------------
 In case _only_ the backend service needs to be started, make sure the relevant `docker-compose.yml` does not start a frontend container, e.g. by commenting out the relevant code or by using a `docker-compose.yml` that doesn't explicitly start the Korp frontend.
 The frontend can then be run independently, e.g. from a checked out `korp-frontend` git repo, using the following commands: